anishg24/cse15l-lab-reports/lab-report-1-week-2.md

 - `mkdir`: Make a new directory
 - `rm`: Removes a file
 - `cp`: Copies a file
-For more examples, check out what (Ubuntu posted)[https://ubuntu.com/tutorials/command-line-for-beginners#1-overview]!
+For more examples, check out what [Ubuntu posted](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview)!
 You can see below (don't worry if your terminal doesn't look like mine) of some commands run
 ![Examples](https://anishg24.github.io/cse15l-lab-reports/assets/sc4.png)